 3. Failing to add or remove employees from benefit plans

 When you hire on new employees, are they added to the benefits system right away, or after a short trial period?
 Once they quit or are laid off or fired, are they taken off benefits immediately?
-Decide how soon you’ll enroll and remove employees from benefits plans and make sure it is done in a timely manner.
+Decide how soon you’ll enroll and remove employees from fix the problem and make sure it is done in a timely manner.
 Otherwise, you’re either not properly compensating your employees or you’re compensating former employees who don’t deserve it.

 4. Making data entry errors

 It’s only expected that humans will make errors sometimes.
 But when it comes to data entry input for your payroll, these errors can be expensive.
 Having HR double-check their work as well as call up the IRS to verify employees’ names and social security numbers is crucial when hiring on new employees.

 Compliance laws can be complicated and are subject to change at any time.
 If you’re not on top of these changes, it could end up costing you money.
 Included in compliance are things like tax reporting and withholding, guaranteeing employees’ eligibility to work in the United States, fulfilling laws for salaries and hourly wages, and withholding garnishments.

 In addition, you need to make sure you’re compliant with overtime law, you’re paying at least the minimum wage, you’re not breaking child labor laws, and you’re keeping your payroll records on file for at least three years.
 Your HR department should know these regulations, as well as all the ins and outs of the Fair Labor Standards Act, to ensure you are fully compliant.

 6. Forgetting to use the Work Opportunity Tax Credit